Client: Gardens British Columbia

 The website was made to be a useful tool when you’re out on the road and need to look something up – and performs well on mobile devices.

-Lightboxed photo from the Dr Sun Yat-Sen photo gallery.
+Lightboxed photo from the Dr. Sun Yat-Sen photo gallery.

 UBC Botanical Garden and the Bloedel Floral Conservatory Member pages side-by-side; different garden’s information appears consistently across all the pages.

-The Explore page of the website is an evolving section of the website that has launched with a handful of curated single day and multi-day trips from around Nanaimo, Victoria and the Vancouver area to create botanical and cultural tours.
+The Explore page of the website is an evolving section of the website that has launched with a handful of curated single and multi-day trips from around Nanaimo, Victoria and the Vancouver area to create botanical and cultural tours.

 We purposely mixed in local flavour and cultural experiences alongside trips to Member Gardens, to create well-rounded trips that we felt the target market would enjoy.
 Trip information is provided at the top of the page so that visitors know how far and how long the trip will take.
 Gardens BC is looking at expanding more customized trips in the near future.